How do I know if my head rest is properly adjusted?

 Head restraints, which are often called simply head rests, reduce risk of neck injury due to whiplash from a rear-end collision.

 If your vehicle is equipped with adjustable head restraints, make sure they are properly positioned.

 Normally, the top of the head restraint should be adjusted to a point slightly above your ears and, if possible, within 3 inches of the back of your head when you are seated in a normal, upright position.

 To reduce chance of injury, avoid leaning forward while you drive.

 Most drivers keep their head restraint too low.
-Be sure to check your head restraint and adjust it accordingly.
+Be sure to check your head restraint and adjust its position accordingly.